otrv4/otrv4/otrv4.md

 ## Prekey Profile

 OTRv4 introduces prekey profiles.
-The Prekey Profile contains a Prekey Profile's Identifier, the Client Profile owner's instance tag, a shared prekey, a prekey profile expiration date and a signature of all these.
+The Prekey Profile contains a Prekey Profile's Identifier, the Prekey Profile owner's instance tag, a shared prekey, a prekey profile expiration date and a signature of all these.
 It is signed by the Ed448 long-term public key.